 - keeping the kitchen and bathroom clean

-The most common complication is dehydration, which occurs when people lose fluids from vomiting and diarrhea and do not replace them.
+The most common complication of bacterial gastroenteritis is dehydration, which occurs when people lose fluids from vomiting and diarrhea and do not replace them.
 If a person becomes too dehydrated, they may need to go to the hospital.

 - high fever